 Here again, it depends on the nature of the accident – but in certain cases, it’s possible that another party could bear some measure of responsibility.
 For example, if the signal light was malfunctioning, or if the crosswalk or sidewalk were in disrepair, and these factors contributed to an accident, then the city or county responsible for maintenance could be found at least partially liable.

 What if, as a pedestrian, the accident was partially my fault?

 In many cases, you can still pursue an injury claim.
 It depends on several different issues, including the percentage of your fault and the specific circumstances of the accident (witnesses, road and traffic conditions, what actions were taken to avoid the accident, what traffic laws were – or weren’t – being followed, etc).
 It is important to contact a lawyer as soon as possible: you’ll want to have the accident investigated by a professional in accident reconstruction, so you can make a decision about the best way to move forward.

-Each case is different and requires individual attention.
+Each personal injury case is different and requires individual attention.
 If you’ve been involved in a pedestrian accident in North Central West Virginia, contact our office to find out if we can help.
 We offer a free initial consultation to discuss your case.
 For more information, call us toll-free at 1-888-860-1414, or visit our website.